 Official site of composer Andrea Clearfield.
 Biography, list of works with audio, score samples, reviews and program notes, photographs, upcoming performances.

-Andrea Clearfield is an award winning American composer of music for orchestra, chorus, soloists, chamber ensembles, dance and multi-media collaborations.
-She has been praised by the New York Times for her “graceful tracery and lively, rhythmically vital writing”, the Philadelphia Inquirer for her “virtuosity”, “compositional wizardry” and “mastery with large choral and instrumental forces”, the L.A.
-Times for her “fluid and glistening orchestration” and by Opera America for her “vivid and galvanizing work, achieving a timeless beauty”.
+Andrea Clearfield (1960, she/her) is an award-winning American composer of music for opera, orchestra, chorus, chamber ensembles, dance, and multimedia collaborations.
+She has been praised by the New York Times for her “graceful tracery and lively, rhythmically vital writing”, the Philadelphia Inquirer for her “compositional wizardry”, “mastery with large choral and instrumental forces” and “stunning premieres”, by Opera News for her “vivid and galvanizing work” and by the L.A.
+Times for her “fluid and glistening orchestration”.
 Her works are performed widely in the U.S. and abroad.
+Among her 160 works are sixteen large-scale cantatas including Kabo Omowale (Welcome Home Child) for The Philadelphia Orchestra.
+Recent works are inspired by Tibetan music fieldwork that she conducted in a northern Himalayan region of Nepal to help preserve this musical heritage.

-Among her 90 works are ten cantatas for voices and orchestra.
 Kabo Omowale (Welcome Home Child) (2008) was commissioned and premiered by The Philadelphia Orchestra and four intergenerational choruses with acclaimed storyteller Charlotte Alston Blake, narrator and librettist.
 The cantata has had subsequent performances by The Philadelphia Orchestra and the St. Louis Symphony.
 Her cantata on breast cancer, The Long Bright, was commissioned by David Wolman in honor of his wife, soprano Ani Baker, and set to poems that Wolman wrote between Ms. Baker’s diagnosis and her passing.
-The work premiered at the Kimmel Center in Philadelphia in 2004 as a fundraiser for breast cancer research with Grammy award winning soprano Hila Plitmann, Temple University Music Prep Children’s Chorus and Orchestra 2001, James Freeman, artistic director, and was performed again by Ms. Plitmann and the Los Angeles Jewish Symphony at Royce Hall, Los Angeles in March, 2010 as a benefit for the Israel Cancer Research Fund.
+The work premiered at the Kimmel Center in Philadelphia in 2004 as a fundraiser for breast cancer research with Grammy award winning soprano Hila Plitmann, Temple University Music Prep Children’s Chorus and Orchestra 2001, James Freeman, artistic director, and was performed again by Ms. Plitmann and the Los Angeles Jewish Symphony at Royce Hall, Los Angeles in 2010 as a benefit for the Israel Cancer Research Fund.
+The cantata was also performed by Women’s Voices Chorus, Allan Friedman, Conductor in partnership with the UNC’s Lineberger Cancer Center and the Duke Cancer Center in Chapel Hill, NC in 2014.
 The work has raised a substantial amount of money for cancer research.

 Other cantatas include her large-scale work on the poetry of Robert Frost, Fire and Ice (2007), commissioned to celebrate the 200th Anniversary of the Handel Society of Dartmouth College, the oldest choral society in the nation, Robert Duff, music director.
 Her cantata on freedom from oppression, Our Better Angels, commissioned by the 250 voice men’s choir, The Turtle Choir Chorale, Jonathan Palante, artistic director, was premiered at Meyerson Symphony Center in Dallas, Texas with the Dallas Winds in 2009.
-Women of Valor (2000), an hour long cantata on the women of the Bible with poetry by contemporary women writers was premiered in Los Angeles with Hila Plitmann, soprano, Gail Dubinbaum, mezzo-soprano, noted television actress Valerie Harper, narrator and the Los Angeles Jewish Symphony conducted by Noreen Green, artistic director.
+Women of Valor (2000), an hour long cantata on the women of the Bible with poetry by contemporary women writers was premiered in Los Angeles with Grammy award winning soprano, Hila Plitmann, mezzo-soprano, Gail Dubinbaum, noted television actress Valerie Harper, narrator and the Los Angeles Jewish Symphony conducted by Noreen Green, artistic director.
 The work has been performed numerous times in orchestral and chamber versions with some educational symposia.
 A story about the work was broadcast nationally on NPR’s “All Things Considered” in April, 2000.
+The cantata was recorded in April, 2016 by soloists Hila Plitmann, Rinat Shaham and the LA Jewish Symphony.
 Les Fenêtres(to poetry by Rainer Maria Rilke) commissioned by Singing City, was premiered as part of the Philadelphia International Festival of the Arts with the Chamber Orchestra of Philadelphia, Jeffrey Brillhart, conductor in 2011.

 Her cantata on the legend of the Golem of Prague, The Golem Psalms, set to a libretto by Ellen Frankel, was commissioned and premiered by the Mendelssohn Club with acclaimed baritone Sanford Sylvan and the augmented Chamber Orchestra of Philadelphia, Alan Harler, conductor in 2006; the work was released in 2011 on the Innova Label along with works by Jennifer Higdon and James Primosch and was selected as Album of the Week by WQXR in NYC.

 Other works include Dream Variations (2008), commissioned by The Debussy Trio and premiered with the Los Angeles Master Chorale at Walt Disney Concert Hall; Rhapsodie (2008), for flute, harp and string trio commissioned by Dolce Suono Ensemble was premiered in Philadelphia and subsequently performed at the Philadelphia Museum of Art on the Philadelphia Orchestra Chamber Music Series.
 Her trio, “…and low to the lake falls home” (A Memoriam for Joseph and Margaret Wincenc) was commissioned by internationally renowned flutist Carol Wincenc and premiered at the Morgan Library in 2010 by Les Amies Trio with New York Philharmonic Principal players, Cynthia Phelps (viola) and Nancy Allen (harp).
-Les Amies have taken the work on their 2012 American tour and recorded the work for Spring, 2013 release.
-She is currently writing an opera on the life of Milarepa commissioned by Terry Eder and Gene Kaufman to libretto by Jean-Claude van Italie and Lois Walden and new works commissioned by the Diller Quaile School of music for the Arc Duo, Grand Rapids Women’s Chorus, Susquehanna University, the Aids Quilt Songbook, Philadelphia hornist Denise Tryon and Group Motion Dance Theater.
+Les Amies have taken the work on their 2012 American tour.
+Andrea’s work Convergence, commissioned by acclaimed violist Barbara Westphal, was premiered by Ms. Westphal and pianist Christian Ruvolo at St. Petri Church, Lübeck, Germany and was included on their 2012 Brazilian tour.
+The work was released on Bridge Records to critical acclaim: Convergences:Johannes Brahms & Andrea Clearfield, with Barbara Westphal, viola and Christian Ruvolo, piano.
+Her work River Melos, commissioned by Denise Tryon (4th Horn, The Philadelphia Orchestra), was recently released on Bridge Records.

-Dr. Clearfield’s recent cantata, Tse Go La(At the threshold of this life) for double chorus, electronics and chamber orchestra incorporates Tibetan melodies that she has been documenting in northern Nepal.
+Dr. Clearfield has been presenting lectures nationally on her Tibetan music fieldwork and creative responses.
+Her 2012 cantata, Tse Go La(At the threshold of this life) for double chorus and chamber orchestra incorporates Tibetan melodies that she has been helping to document in northern Nepal.
 In Summer of 2008 and 2010, she traveled to the remote, restricted northern Himalayan region of Lo Monthang, Nepal to research and record the area’s indigenous Tibetan folk music.
-The royal court singer of Lo Monthang is aging, and with no willing heirs to learn his repertoire these songs passed down aurally for generations would be lost if he passed.
-Under the auspices of the Rubin Foundation, together with anthropologist Katey Blumenthal, Clearfield recorded 130 songs previously undocumented that were then sent back to the village on horseback with boom boxes, cassette tapes, headsets and batteries so that the children could learn the music.
+The royal court singer of Lo Monthang was aging, and with no willing heirs to learn his repertoire these songs passed down aurally for generations would be lost if he passed.
+Under the auspices of the Rubin Foundation, together with anthropologist and ethnomusicologist Katey Blumenthal, Clearfield recorded 130 songs previously undocumented that were then sent back to the village on horseback with boom boxes, cassette tapes, headsets and batteries so that the children could learn the music.
+Their recordings are now part of The University of Cambridge World Oral Literature Project, dedicated to the preservation of endangered languages.
 Tse Go La was co-commissioned by the Mendelssohn Club and the Pennsylvania Girlchoir as a way to bring some of these melodies to the United States for the first time.
-The cantata was premiered on April 29, 2012 with the Chamber Orchestra of Philadelphia and has had subsequent performances in New York City and New Jersey with Schola on Hudson and at the University of Texas at Austin conducted by Dan Welcher.
-Her earlier works inspired by her Tibetan music field research, Lung-Ta(The Windhorse) and Kawa Ma Gyur(The Unchanging Pillar) were commissioned and performed by Network for New Music, Linda Reichart, artistic director.
-Lung-Ta was created in collaboration with painter Maureen Drdak and choreographer Manfred Fischbeck.
+The cantata was premiered on April 29, 2012 with the Chamber Orchestra of Philadelphia and has had subsequent performances in New York City and New Jersey with Schola on Hudson and at the University of Texas at Austin.
+Other works inspired by her Tibetan music field research include Rabsong Shar (Eastern Room of the Palace), Lung-Ta(The Windhorse) and Kawa Ma Gyur(The Unchanging Pillar).
+Lung-Ta was commissioned by Network for New Music and premiered with painter Maureen Drdak and choreographer Manfred Fischbeck.
 The work has had numerous performances including a 2012 Midwest premiere at Rockefeller Chapel in Chicago.
 Lung-Ta was presented to His Holiness the Dalai Lama in 2009 as an initiative for world peace.

 Long Bio

-Andrea Clearfield is an award winning American composer of music for orchestra, chorus, soloists, chamber ensembles, dance and multi-media collaborations.
-She has been praised by the New York Times for her “graceful tracery and lively, rhythmically vital writing”, the Philadelphia Inquirer for her “virtuosity”, “compositional wizardry” and “mastery with large choral and instrumental forces”, the L.A.
-Times for her “fluid and glistening orchestration” and by Opera America for her “vivid and galvanizing work, achieving a timeless beauty”.
+Andrea Clearfield (1960, she/her) is an award-winning American composer of music for opera, orchestra, chorus, chamber ensembles, dance, and multimedia collaborations.
+She has been praised by the New York Times for her “graceful tracery and lively, rhythmically vital writing”, the Philadelphia Inquirer for her “compositional wizardry”, “mastery with large choral and instrumental forces” and “stunning premieres”, by Opera News for her “vivid and galvanizing work” and by the L.A.
+Times for her “fluid and glistening orchestration”.
 Her works are performed widely in the U.S. and abroad.
+Among her 160 works are sixteen large-scale cantatas including Kabo Omowale (Welcome Home Child) for The Philadelphia Orchestra.
+Recent works are inspired by Tibetan music fieldwork that she conducted in a northern Himalayan region of Nepal to help preserve this musical heritage.

-Among her 90 works are ten cantatas for voices and orchestra.
 Kabo Omowale (Welcome Home Child) (2008) was commissioned and premiered by The Philadelphia Orchestra and four intergenerational choruses with acclaimed storyteller Charlotte Alston Blake, narrator and librettist.
 The cantata has had subsequent performances by The Philadelphia Orchestra and the St. Louis Symphony.
 Her cantata on breast cancer, The Long Bright, was commissioned by David Wolman in honor of his wife, soprano Ani Baker, and set to poems that Wolman wrote between Ms. Baker’s diagnosis and her passing.
-The work premiered at the Kimmel Center in Philadelphia in 2004 as a fundraiser for breast cancer research with Grammy award winning soprano Hila Plitmann, Temple University Music Prep Children’s Chorus and Orchestra 2001, James Freeman, artistic director, and was performed again by Ms. Plitmann and the Los Angeles Jewish Symphony at Royce Hall, Los Angeles in March, 2010 as a benefit for the Israel Cancer Research Fund.
+The work premiered at the Kimmel Center in Philadelphia in 2004 as a fundraiser for breast cancer research with Grammy award winning soprano Hila Plitmann, Temple University Music Prep Children’s Chorus and Orchestra 2001, James Freeman, artistic director, and was performed again by Ms. Plitmann and the Los Angeles Jewish Symphony at Royce Hall, Los Angeles in 2010 as a benefit for the Israel Cancer Research Fund.
+The cantata was also performed by Women’s Voices Chorus, Allan Friedman, Conductor in partnership with the UNC’s Lineberger Cancer Center and the Duke Cancer Center in Chapel Hill, NC in 2014.
 The work has raised a substantial amount of money for cancer research.

 Other cantatas include her large-scale work on the poetry of Robert Frost, Fire and Ice (2007), commissioned to celebrate the 200th Anniversary of the Handel Society of Dartmouth College, the oldest choral society in the nation, Robert Duff, music director.
 Her cantata on freedom from oppression, Our Better Angels, commissioned by the 250 voice men’s choir, The Turtle Choir Chorale, Jonathan Palante, artistic director, was premiered at Meyerson Symphony Center in Dallas, Texas with the Dallas Winds in 2009.
-Women of Valor (2000), an hour long cantata on the women of the Bible with poetry by contemporary women writers was premiered in Los Angeles with Hila Plitmann, soprano, Gail Dubinbaum, mezzo-soprano, noted television actress Valerie Harper, narrator and the Los Angeles Jewish Symphony conducted by Noreen Green, artistic director.
+Women of Valor (2000), an hour long cantata on the women of the Bible with poetry by contemporary women writers was premiered in Los Angeles with Grammy award winning soprano, Hila Plitmann, mezzo-soprano, Gail Dubinbaum, noted television actress Valerie Harper, narrator and the Los Angeles Jewish Symphony conducted by Noreen Green, artistic director.
 The work has been performed numerous times in orchestral and chamber versions with some educational symposia.
 A story about the work was broadcast nationally on NPR’s “All Things Considered” in April, 2000.
+The cantata was recorded in April, 2016 by soloists Hila Plitmann, Rinat Shaham and the LA Jewish Symphony.
 Les Fenêtres (to poetry by Rainer Maria Rilke) commissioned by Singing City, was premiered as part of the Philadelphia International Festival of the Arts with the Chamber Orchestra of Philadelphia, Jeffrey Brillhart, conductor in 2011.

 Her cantata on the legend of the Golem of Prague, The Golem Psalms, set to a libretto by Ellen Frankel, was commissioned and premiered by the Mendelssohn Club with acclaimed baritone Sanford Sylvan and the augmented Chamber Orchestra of Philadelphia, Alan Harler, conductor in 2006; the work was released in 2011 on the Innova Label along with works by Jennifer Higdon and James Primosch and was selected as Album of the Week by WQXR in NYC.

 Other works include Dream Variations (2008), commissioned by The Debussy Trio and premiered with the Los Angeles Master Chorale at Walt Disney Concert Hall; Rhapsodie (2008), for flute, harp and string trio commissioned by Dolce Suono Ensemble was premiered in Philadelphia and subsequently performed at the Philadelphia Museum of Art on the Philadelphia Orchestra Chamber Music Series.
 Her trio, “…and low to the lake falls home” (A Memoriam for Joseph and Margaret Wincenc) was commissioned by internationally renowned flutist Carol Wincenc and premiered at the Morgan Library in 2010 by Les Amies Trio with New York Philharmonic Principal players, Cynthia Phelps (viola) and Nancy Allen (harp).
-Les Amies have taken the work on their 2012 American tour and recorded the work for Spring, 2013 release.
-She is currently writing an opera on the life of Milarepa commissioned by Terry Eder and Gene Kaufman to libretto by Jean-Claude van Italie and Lois Walden and new works commissioned by the Diller Quaile School of music for the Arc Duo, Grand Rapids Women’s Chorus, Susquehanna University, the Aids Quilt Songbook, Philadelphia hornist Denise Tryon and Group Motion Dance Theater.
+Les Amies have taken the work on their 2012 American tour.
+Andrea’s work Convergence, commissioned by acclaimed violist Barbara Westphal, was premiered by Ms. Westphal and pianist Christian Ruvolo at St. Petri Church, Lübeck, Germany and was included on their 2012 Brazilian tour.
+The work was released on Bridge Records to critical acclaim: Convergences:Johannes Brahms & Andrea Clearfield, with Barbara Westphal, viola and Christian Ruvolo, piano.
+Her work River Melos, commissioned by Denise Tryon (4th Horn, The Philadelphia Orchestra), was recently released on Bridge Records.

-Dr. Clearfield’s recent cantata, Tse Go La (At the threshold of this life) for double chorus, electronics and chamber orchestra incorporates Tibetan melodies that she has been documenting in northern Nepal.
+Dr. Clearfield has been presenting lectures nationally on her Tibetan music fieldwork and creative responses.
+Her 2012 cantata, Tse Go La (At the threshold of this life) for double chorus and chamber orchestra incorporates Tibetan melodies that she has been helping to document in northern Nepal.
 In Summer of 2008 and 2010, she traveled to the remote, restricted northern Himalayan region of Lo Monthang, Nepal to research and record the area’s indigenous Tibetan folk music.
-The royal court singer of Lo Monthang is aging, and with no willing heirs to learn his repertoire these songs passed down aurally for generations would be lost if he passed.
-Under the auspices of the Rubin Foundation, together with anthropologist Katey Blumenthal, Clearfield recorded 130 songs previously undocumented that were then sent back to the village on horseback with boom boxes, cassette tapes, headsets and batteries so that the children could learn the music.
+The royal court singer of Lo Monthang was aging, and with no willing heirs to learn his repertoire these songs passed down aurally for generations would be lost if he passed.
+Under the auspices of the Rubin Foundation, together with anthropologist and ethnomusicologist Katey Blumenthal, Clearfield recorded 130 songs previously undocumented that were then sent back to the village on horseback with boom boxes, cassette tapes, headsets and batteries so that the children could learn the music.
+Their recordings are now part of The University of Cambridge World Oral Literature Project, dedicated to the preservation of endangered languages.
 Tse Go La was co-commissioned by the Mendelssohn Club and the Pennsylvania Girlchoir as a way to bring some of these melodies to the United States for the first time.
-The cantata was premiered on April 29, 2012 with the Chamber Orchestra of Philadelphia and has had subsequent performances in New York City and New Jersey with Schola on Hudson and at the University of Texas at Austin conducted by Dan Welcher.
-Her earlier works inspired by her Tibetan music field research, Lung-Ta (The Windhorse) and Kawa Ma Gyur (The Unchanging Pillar) were commissioned and performed by Network for New Music, Linda Reichart, artistic director.
-Lung-Ta was created in collaboration with painter Maureen Drdak and choreographer Manfred Fischbeck.
+The cantata was premiered on April 29, 2012 with the Chamber Orchestra of Philadelphia and has had subsequent performances in New York City and New Jersey with Schola on Hudson and at the University of Texas at Austin.
+Other works inspired by her Tibetan music field research include Rabsong Shar (Eastern Room of the Palace), Lung-Ta (The Windhorse) and Kawa Ma Gyur (The Unchanging Pillar).
+Lung-Ta was commissioned by Network for New Music and premiered with painter Maureen Drdak and choreographer Manfred Fischbeck.
 The work has had numerous performances including a 2012 Midwest premiere at Rockefeller Chapel in Chicago.
 Lung-Ta was presented to His Holiness the Dalai Lama in 2009 as an initiative for world peace.

 Photo by Sanny Leviste